trueos/trueos-docs/trueos-handbook/using.rst

 desired connection order. |trueos| attempts to connect to networks in order from first to last in the connection list.
 When prioritizing connections, click :guilabel:`Apply`.
 A pop-up message then indicates
 |trueos| is restarting the network.
-Next, an an IP address and status of
+Next, an IP address and status of
 **associated** appears when hovering over the wireless icon in the system tray.
 If this does not happen, double-check for errors in the configuration values and read the Troubleshooting section on